UCI-GDIM31/minigame-1-leiyu0803/README.md

 Added a coin player need to jump trough hazard.

-Added a coin player need to parkou to get.
+Added a coin player need to parkour to get.

 Added a coin player need to sprint jump to get.

+Issue - There would be a problem on changing the view.